ggustin93/ghostly-plus-dashboard/memory-bank/projectbrief.md

 ## 1. Project Purpose & Scope

 GHOSTLY+ is an applied research project aimed at combating muscle strength loss in hospitalized elderly patients.
-This brief focuses on the development of the **GHOSTLY+ Web Dashboard**, a critical component for patient monitoring, data analysis, and facilitating research.
+This brief focuses on the development of the **GHOSTLY+ Web Dashboard**, a critical component for patient monitoring, intervention support, data analysis, and facilitating the GHOSTLY+ clinical trial.

-The dashboard will provide a centralized platform for therapists and researchers to manage patient data, visualize EMG signals and game metrics from the existing OpenFeasyo serious game, track progress, and generate reports.
+The dashboard will provide a centralized platform for **Therapists, Researchers, and System Administrators** to manage patient data, configure GHOSTLY+ intervention parameters (including game settings and BFR protocols), visualize EMG signals and game metrics from the GHOSTLY+ serious game, track clinical and intervention-specific outcomes, and generate reports, all in accordance with the roles and functionalities detailed in the `docs/00_PROJECT_DEFINITION/UX_UI_specifications.md` document.

 ## 2. Proposed Solution Overview

 The Web Dashboard will:
-- Integrate with the existing EMG-driven serious game (OpenFeasyo on Android tablets) and Delsys Trigno Avanti EMG sensors.
+- Integrate with the GHOSTLY+ EMG-driven serious game (adapted from OpenFeasyo on Android tablets) and sEMG sensors (e.g., Delsys Trigno Avanti, with potential for others as per WP2).
-- Provide secure authentication and role-based access for therapists, researchers, and administrators.
+- Provide secure authentication and granular role-based access for Therapists, Researchers, and Administrators, each with tailored interfaces and functionalities as specified in `docs/00_PROJECT_DEFINITION/UX_UI_specifications.md`.
-- Offer robust patient and cohort management functionalities.
+- Offer robust patient and cohort management, including pseudo-anonymization and tracking throughout the clinical trial.
-- Feature advanced EMG data visualization and game performance analysis tools.
+- Feature advanced EMG data visualization (raw signals, processed metrics), game performance analysis tools, and display of comprehensive clinical assessment data.
+This includes specific sEMG-derived metrics for muscle activation, fatigue, and potentially force/mass estimations, alongside game engagement/adherence statistics (WP2.3).
+- Enable detailed management of **Rehabilitation Sessions** and their constituent **Game Sessions**, including configuration of game parameters, DDA settings (WP2.4), and BFR protocols.
-- Enable session management and the generation of clinical and research reports.
+- Facilitate the generation of clinical and research reports, with export capabilities for external analysis (e.g., REDCap, SPSS).
-- Adhere to strict security and GDPR compliance standards for handling sensitive medical data.
+- Adhere to strict security and GDPR compliance standards, leveraging a structured database (as outlined in `docs/00_PROJECT_DEFINITION/database_schema_simplified_research.md`) for handling sensitive medical data.
-- Be built with a modern tech stack: Vue.js 3 (frontend), FastAPI (backend), and self-hosted Supabase (database, auth, storage).
+- Be built with a modern tech stack: React (frontend), FastAPI (backend), and self-hosted Supabase (database, auth, storage).

-## 3. Primary Functional Objectives
+## 3. Primary Functional Objectives (User-Centric)

+The dashboard aims to deliver specific functionalities tailored to each primary user role, as detailed in `docs/00_PROJECT_DEFINITION/UX_UI_specifications.md` (Section 3 & 4):

-### 3.1 For Therapists
+### 3.1 For Therapists/Clinicians
-- View results of their patients' game sessions.
+-   Efficiently manage their assigned patients within the GHOSTLY+ trial.
+-   Configure and log **Rehabilitation Sessions** and **Game Sessions**, including GHOSTLY+ game parameters, MVC calibrations, and BFR settings.
+-   Input, track, and review comprehensive clinical assessment data (e.g., muscle strength, morphology, functional tests, QoL) and GHOSTLY+ specific adherence/contextual data.
-- Visualize EMG signals and game metrics.
+-   Monitor patient progress through visualizations of EMG data, sEMG-derived metrics (activation, fatigue), and game performance statistics.
-- Track individual patient progress over time.
-- Configure exercise programs (details TBD).
-- Compare patient cohorts (if applicable to their role).
-- Generate clinical reports.
+-   Document session-specific observations and generate GHOSTLY+ progress reports.

 ### 3.2 For Researchers
-- Conduct comparative data analysis across patients and cohorts.
+-   Oversee RCT progress, including recruitment, data collection completeness, and intervention adherence.
+-   Access, explore, and analyze pseudonymized patient data, including detailed clinical outcomes, sEMG metrics, game statistics, and DDA parameters.
+-   Perform cohort comparisons (Intervention vs. Control) and visualize outcome changes over time.
-- Export data (raw and processed) for external analyses.
+-   Export comprehensive datasets for external statistical analysis (e.g., SPSS, REDCap compatible formats).

-- Generate multi-site statistics (if applicable).
-- Filter and segment data based on various criteria.
+### 3.3 For System Administrators
+-   Ensure the smooth, secure, and compliant operation of the GHOSTLY+ Dashboard.
+-   Manage user accounts, roles, and granular permissions for all study personnel.
+-   Monitor system health, performance, and storage usage.
+-   Oversee data integrity, including backup/restore operations, and manage data flows (e.g., to REDCap).
+-   Ensure correct association and logging of all study data, including C3D files, sEMG metrics, and game statistics.

 ## 4. Key Non-Functional Requirements